Have you ever wondered where, when, how and who started content marketing?

 However, the problem comes from the second distinguishing feature of the new content marketing era, which is none other than scalability.

+To avoid the Bad and the Ugly and only produce Good content, it's essential to begin with a content marketing campaign plan.
 The latest developments such as instant blogs and the universal social media adoption have made it possible for a lot of brands and individuals to come up with content marketing materials which can meet business goals.

 Marketing automation software and email marketing software, combined with tools for social scheduling, have made it more than possible for all people to share content at all times.